Driven (2001 film)

-Driven is a 2001 American action sports film directed by Renny Harlin and starring Sylvester Stallone, who also wrote and produced.
-It centers on a young racing driver's effort to win the CART FedEx Championship Series auto racing championship.
-Prior to production, Stallone was seen at many Formula One races, but he was unable to procure enough information about the category due to the secrecy with which teams protect their cars, so he decided to base the film on Champ Car.
+Driven is a 2001 American sports action film directed by Renny Harlin and starring Sylvester Stallone, who also wrote and produced.

+The film centers on a young racing driver's effort to win the CART FedEx Championship Series auto racing championship.
+Prior to production, Stallone was seen at many Formula One races, but he was unable to procure enough information about the category due to the secrecy with which teams protect their cars, so he decided to base the film on the Championship Auto Racing Teams (CART) racing series.

-Driven received generally negative reviews from critics, and was a commercial failure.
+Released on April 27, 2001, Driven received generally negative reviews from critics, and was a commercial failure.
+Stallone includes "Driven" in his list of movies he has regretted making.

 Plot

-Halfway through the fictionalized 2000 Champ Car Season, rookie driver Jimmy Bly has already won five races.
-His brother/business manager Demille seems more concerned with working out endorsement deals and press engagements than racing, putting tremendous pressure upon Jimmy.
-His success has also drawn the ire of the reigning champion and series points leader Beau Brandenburg, who believes he's not doing as well as he should because of his fiancée Sophia becoming "a distraction".
-Brandenburg breaks up their engagement and he regains his winning streak at Chicago Motor Speedway.
+Halfway through the alternate world of 2000 Champ Car Season, rookie sensation Jimmy Bly has already won five races.
+His success has drawn the ire of the defending champion and current points leader Beau Brandenburg, who believes he is not doing as well as he should because of his fiancée Sophia becoming "a distraction".
+Beau breaks up their engagement and regains his winning streak at Chicago.

-As Brandenburg returns to form, Jimmy's paraplegic team owner Carl Henry is concerned that he is making more driving errors.
-He sees parallels to his former driver and Champ Car Champion, Joe Tanto, whom he convinces to come out of retirement to mentor Jimmy.
-Joe agrees and is brought in to replace Jimmy's teammate, Memo Moreno.
-To complicate matters, Joe's ex-wife Cathy Heguy is now married to Memo, the driver that Joe replaced.
+As Beau returns to form, Jimmy's paraplegic team owner Carl Henry is concerned that he is making more driving errors.
+He sees parallels to his former driver and Champ Car champion, Joe Tanto, whom he convinces to come out of retirement to mentor Jimmy.
+Joe agrees and is brought in to replace teammate Memo Moreno.
+Joe's ex-wife Cathy Heguy is now married to Memo.
 Despite all this, Joe and Memo are still friends.
-Demille takes a dislike to Joe's mentoring, implying that Joe should just act as a blocker.
+Meanwhile, Sophia meets Jimmy at a bar, and they begin to form a bond with each other.

-Joe's comeback race in Canada is extremely close, with Jimmy leading and Brandenburg a close second.
-Jimmy can't seem to pull away from him, so Carl orders Joe to pit and holds him there until the leaders are about to come by, despite Joe's protests.
-At the last second, Joe leaves the pit just in time to block out Brandenburg, allowing Jimmy to win the race.
-At the same time, Jimmy starts to form a bond with Sophia, and they start hanging out together; their bond grows further when they travel to Japan, where the next race is held.
-Joe urges Brandenburg to reconcile with Sophia, while Jimmy's growing bond with Sophia causes him to further lose his form on the track during the next race and results in him crashing out.
+In Canada, Jimmy leads and Beau is a close second.
+Jimmy cannot pull away from him, so Carl orders Joe to pit and holds him there until the leaders are about to come by, despite Joe's protests.
+Joe leaves the pit just in time to block out Beau, allowing Jimmy to win the race.
+Jimmy's brother/business manager Demille takes a dislike to Joe's mentoring, implying that Joe should just act as a blocker.
+Joe urges Beau to reconcile with Sophia, while Jimmy's growing bond with her causes him to further lose his form on the track during the next race in Japan and crash.